Available 24/7 | 0800 088 4170

 In UK housing, especially older buildings or poorly insulated conversions, moisture often travels between party walls, floors, or ceilings.

-Common causes of cross-property mould include:
+Common causes of cross-property damp and mould include:

 • Leaking pipes or appliances in the neighbouring flat